Matthew Towgood III: Family

-Matthew Towgood III married Mary Mills, sister of the banker John Mills (died 1769).
+Towgood married Mary Mills on 23 June 1752 at the Church of St John the Baptist, Bristol.
+She was the sister of the banker John Mills (died 1769).
 A note to the diary of John Baker gives Matthew Mills of St Kitts as her father (allowing for a mistake Elizabeth for Mary), and lists the children of the marriage as "John William, Matthew, Elizabeth and Mary"; what it cites in The History of Antigua by Vere Langford Oliver clarifies the errors and gives five children: "John, Wm, Mathew, Eliz. and Mary".

 His three sons all became bankers: